 Learning is a process, so take another look at ways your HR team can support and extend learning into day-to-day work.
 Our model for successful, sustained learning transfer helps HR leaders map out the elements that factor into sustainable and impactful leadership development efforts, including many that are already in your hands.

 Because different types of learning networks help employees apply and integrate new ideas and practices, you’ll want to leverage virtual and social learning tools to increase accountability and foster the internal connections that fuel learning.

 Accountability partners, learning partners, mentors, and managers can all play a role.
 Gamifying your digital learning experiences can also increase engagement and completion rates.

 - Your HR team can make a major impact on the organization by ensuring its largest population of leaders are well-supported.
 Frontline managers are typically the largest group but least experienced tier of leadership, and first-line managers may need help developing critical skills.
-Our social and gamified online development experience for first-level managers, Frontline Leader Impact, is specifically designed to provide scalable development for this population of new leaders.
+Our social and gamified online development experience for frontline managers, Frontline Leader Impact, is specifically designed to provide scalable development for this population of new leaders.
 This program is a way to scale development across a large cohort of new managers at your organization, and is also included in our all-access pass to leadership development content and solutions.

 Ready to Take the Next Step?

 We understand the challenge of crafting internal leadership development initiatives and can help support your HR team to scale learning across your organization.
 Take advantage of our offerings such as CCL Passport™, which gives you unlimited access to our world-renowned content and our most comprehensive package of proven, transformative leadership solutions.
 If you license our content, you can bring our proven research, programs, and tools in-house to leaders at all levels of your organization.